robang74/redfishos/marketing.md

 The end-users might have several advantages in having RedFish OS pre-installed as a recovery image or as a supervising system, but they are not the targets of the RFOS marketing because most of the on-the-shelf smartphones do not allow to overwrite the boot or the recovery image, and those that allow it do so not by a bare-simple procedure.
 Otherwise, end-users would probably brick their smartphones or install a malicious rootkit instead of something really useful.
 Plus, it would void the vendor's warranty, obviously.

+Just to give you an idea: a Linux-based OS is about 1.5GB, while a modern Android system (10+) is about 2.5GB.
+The RedFish OS image is less than 30MB and includes the kernel with all the drivers compiled in, the vendor's binary firmwares, the command-line applications, and the networking services.

 ---

 ### Project presentation